 But if you use a prepaid card loaded with the wrong currency, you will be charged a fee for each transaction.
 For example, the FairFX Anywhere card charges an ‘out of currency fee’ of 1.4% per overseas transaction.

-Credit cards typically charge foreign exchange fees, though you can avoid them if you shop around, as Jessica Bown explains in her article, The best credit cards to take on holiday this year.
+Credit cards typically charge foreign exchange fees, though you can avoid them if you shop around, as Laura Howard explains in her article, The five best credit cards for your holidays.